 Q1.
 I can't find iSignature in the global Settings application.
 How do I enter my signatures?

-Starting with version 2.0, the signatures are created in the application itself, not in the global Settings application.
+The signatures are created in the application itself, not in the global Settings application.
 The items that you see when you launch the application are the signature entries that have been pre-populated with examples and instructions for using the application.
-To create your signatures, simply overwrite the pre-populated contents with the contents of your choice.
+To create your signatures, simply overwrite the pre-populated contents with the contents of your choice and/or add new ones.

-To send an email with one of the signatures, tap the main area of the appropriate signature entry in the main screen.
-That will pop up the mail composition window with the selected signature.
+To send an email with one of the signatures, tap the appropriate signature item in the list of signatures (iPhone) or the "Compose" button in the signature contents area (iPhone and iPad).
+That will show the mail composition window with the selected signature.

 Q2.
 The default signature shows up below the signature that I select with iSignature.
 Is this a bug?

 No, this is not a bug.
-The current OS does not allow third party applications to access the default signature.
+The current OS does not allow third party applications to access or replace the system provided signatures.
 Therefore, before using iSignature, please clear the default signature.
-If Apple ever provides a way for developers to access the default signature, iSignature will be udpated to automatically handle this.
+If Apple ever provides a way for developers to access the system signatures, iSignature will be udpated accordingly.

 Q3.
 Is there a limit for the number of lines that a signature can have?